akleroy/phangs_imaging_scripts/README.md

 **Earlier Versions:** If you are looking for Version 1.0 of the pipeline, you can access it by changing branches to "version1.0".
 Note that this will mostly be for historical reasons.
 We suggest using Version 2.0 moving forward.

+**Total Power:** The total power scripts and pipeline described by Herrera et al. are here: https://github.com/PhangsTeam/TP_ALMA_data_reduction/ this pipeline assumes that you have already run these to produce cubes.

 ### WORKFLOW FOR MOST USERS

 If you just want to *use* the pipeline then you will need to do three things: